jsb58p/CS-303-Assignment-1/README.md

 the index of the nth Parameter 1 value.
 If the value from Paramter 1 is not found, or the value passed for Parameter 2 is greater than n, then function returns -1.

-*Exception thrown if Parameter 2 is outside the bounds of possiblility (Parameter 2 is less than 1 or Parameter 2 is greater than the maximum size of the array).*
+*Exception thrown if Parameter 2 is outside the bounds of possibility (Parameter 2 is less than 1 or Parameter 2 is greater than the maximum size of the array).*

 ---
 ---